leakingtapan/rof/README.md

   - When calling a method from Proxied abstract class/interface, each time the return value is randomized by default.
   - You can use Config.withSupplier to customize how the return value is generated for specific method.
   - Customized type can also be add through Config class.
-See [Customize Your Own Class as Primitive](#customize-your-own-class-as-primitive)
+See [Customization](#customize-your-own-class-as-primitive)

 ### Customization
 #### Customize Primitive Creation